ACINQ/eclair/docs/Monitoring.md

       - targets: ['<url of the eclair http embedded server>']
  ```

+After setting up with the prometheus, download [grafana](https://grafana.com/grafana/download) and visit grafana-web via `http://localhost:3000`.
+Finally, you can import monitoring dashboards available at monitoring directory(see the [grafana documentation](https://grafana.com/docs/grafana/latest/dashboards/export-import/#import-dashboard) for more details).

 ## Example metrics

 Apart from akka and system metrics, eclair generates a lot of lightning metrics.
 The following